 The I-91 Viaduct Rehabilitation Project is replacing the existing deck of the I-91 viaduct, an elevated structure in Springfield, Massachusetts.
 The project is progressing on an accelerated schedule to minimize traffic impacts and reduce construction duration.
 Once completed, the I-91 Viaduct Rehabilitation Project will increase safety and accessibility on this busy interstate, reduce annual maintenance costs, and ensure long-term service.
 MassDOT signed a $148 million contract with the Joint Venture of White-Schiavone (JV) in May 2015.
 The project will receive 80% of its funding from the Federal Highway Administration and 20% from the Commonwealth.

 In December 2015, MassDOT began major construction and closed the inner lanes and several ramps on the I-91 viaduct.
 This phase of construction, Stage 1B, will continue through late fall 2016.
-Demolition of the reinforced concrete bridge deck began in February 2016.
+The contractor began placing sections of the I-91 northbound deck in May 2016 and is scheduled to complete the work in July 2016.
 Traffic is scheduled to be fully restored on the viaduct in late fall 2017, with the final contract completion planned for February 2019.

 MassDOT and the contractor are continually monitoring and collecting traffic data along various roadways within the project's impact area.
 The team is making adjustments to traffic signals, intersections, lane markings, and other infrastructure on I-91 and local roads, as needed.